 Must be dealer-installed within a 60-mile radius of the retail store.
 Residential treadmills sold outside of 60 miles will have no warranty

-The Pro Sport Trainer model includes these features:
+The Cardio Trainer model includes features such as:

-With your first step onto a Landice L7 Cardio Trainer treadmill you become part of a unique workout experience — one that delivers a health-club quality workout in the privacy of your own home.
+With your first step onto a Landice L8 Cardio Trainer Treadmill you become part of a unique workout experience — one that delivers a health-club quality workout in the privacy of your own home.
 This is the philosophy that underlies the design of the L Series treadmills.
 Built to full institutional standards, these treadmills offer the latest in engineering technology combined with old-fashioned American craftsmanship.
 Soft styling enables these treadmills to blend into any environment, but don’t be fooled by their refined looks and whisper-quiet operation.
-Underneath the hood is the raw power of a 4 horsepower continuousduty drive motor.
+Underneath the hood is the raw power of a 4 horsepower continuous duty drive motor.

 Landice has manufactured treadmills for over 40 years.
 They have placed over 100,000 units in the harshest commercial environments.
 Because the same time-tested commercial grade components in all our treadmills, only Landice can offer a residential bumper-to-bumper Assignable Lifetime Warranty.